ASaiM/documentation/installation.rst

 For Linux users and people familiar with the command line, please follow the `very good instructions <https://docs.docker.com/installation/>`_ from the Docker project.
 Non-Linux users are encouraged to use `Kitematic <https://kitematic.com>`_, a graphical User-Interface for managing Docker containers.

+The databases used by HUMAnN2 are quite big, we recommend to have at least 100 Gb of disk space

 Launching ASaiM
 ***************